-We considered the woods to the south of the site as an illustration of nature and science – the ultimate symbols of the whole world.
+We considered the woods as an illustration of nature and science – the ultimate symbols of the whole world.
 In this way, the forest becomes part of the designed object and it is crucial for them to belong to the same circle.
 Applying the forest as this kind of illustration requires no changes in its inner structure or appearance.
 The organically changing pathways are from the essence of the forest and they live harmoniously together.
 Virtually integrating the surrounding natural area, our concept of the ring has been completed by the pathways that lead into the woods.

 Throughout the 'gates' that open to the direction of the forest, nature becomes accessible for children and the pathways formed by them recreate their connection to nature time after time.

 The building accommodates different-sized groups and communities of about 500 students.
 They are from three different age groups with rather different needs, whose areas are all placed on the ring, but they are separated from each other.
 For the youngest children, we created a completely independent world inside the building.
-There are also three individual entrances: one for kindergarten, another one for elementary school and a third one for high school students.
+There are also two individual entrances: one for kindergarten and elementary school and another one for high school students.
 The latter one is considered as the main entrance of the complex.
 A whole area was separated for the sheer usage of kindergarten children and primary school students.
-Community areas, administration offices, a theatre hall and a restaurant are positioned on the ground floor while the second, more quiet and tranquil floor is preserved for learning.
+Community areas, administration offices, an auditorium and a restaurant are positioned on the ground floor while the second, more quiet and tranquil floor is preserved for learning.

-The pavilion-like classrooms are located on the north side creating longitudinal, dynamically pulsing spaces between them.
+The pavilion-like classrooms are positioned creating longitudinal, dynamically pulsing spaces between them.